 Esports (Electronic Sports) is a style of competition based on live gaming.
 The competitors of are usually professional gamers who battle against each other for a certain prize.

 Esports is now the fastest growing sport in the world.
-But how did gaming go from the private and personal, to the worldwide competitive sport status?
+But how did gaming go from the private and personal, to the worldwide competitive sport status? our history esports hopes to explain.

 1972 – Game tournaments were common among friends, but the first recorded public video game competition was held at Stanford University, US, and featured the game Spacewar!
 (1962).
 The call for the tournament read: